hoodiehq/hoodie/README.md

 hoodie ✪ power to the frontend!
 ===============================

-hoodie is a JavaScript library that runs in a browsers.
+hoodie is a JavaScript library that runs in your browser.
-This is what you get:
+It gives you

 * user authentication
 * data storage and sync